terrier-lover/rewards_distributer/demo/README.md

 # Demo
 Here are demos of this software.
+These behaviors are confirmed in rinkeby and localhost network.

 ## Video
 https://watch.screencastify.com/v/HsjBfZd0Wd23rkZOLkXd